zehzhang/MRF_BCD/README.md

 <br />

 You may also want to play with some of the parameters.
-An interesting one would be `lambda`, which balances the data term and the smooth term.
+An interesting one would be `lmbd`, which balances the data term and the smooth term.

 Hope you enjoy it!